 This article accompanies the fable

 Nowhere is Christie more "modernist" than in The Mysterious Mr. Quin, a collection of short stories first published in 1930.
 Even though its mysteries are resolved, they leave the same sense of unease as other modernist works, where it's apparent that both tradition and modernity are mirages.
 She just draws attention to the literary machinery in a different way from, say, the Bloomsbury Group or the Surrealists.
-In celebrating Commedia dell'arte and its dark whimsy, Christie isn't that distant from Picasso or Stravinsky or Chaplin.
+In celebrating Commedia dell'arte and its dark whimsy, Christie isn't that distant from Picasso, Stravinsky and Chaplin and writers like P.G.
+Wodehouse and Georges Simenon.

 While Christie enjoyed the process, it drove French poet Paul Valéry up the wall.

-That great Valéry line can be sourced to André Breton in Manifeste du surréalisme in 1924 and the other lines belong to writer Eric Ormsby who puts it exquisitely, in the Wall Street Journal no less.
+That great Valéry line can be sourced to André Breton in Manifeste du surréalisme in 1924 and the paragraph itself belong to writer Eric Ormsby who puts it exquisitely, in the Wall Street Journal no less.